Wire Fence Supports German Shepherd Rescue Elite Ltd with £2,379.80 for New Fencing Project

 Thank you for all you have done to help make this happen.

-Dave Wardell, German Shepherd Rescue Elite (GSRE)
+Dave Wardell, Camelot Kennels – Home of German Shepherd Rescue Elite

-Comment From Wirefence
+Comment From Wire Fence

 We’re proud to play a small part in such a meaningful project – we’re glad we could offer this bit of help, and it’s great to see the difference it’s already making for the dogs.